owl73/westmarch-landol/rules/stats.md

 ### Basic check

-Roll a d20 equal or under the value of your relevant stat.
+Roll a d20 under (or equal) the value of your relevant stat.

 Example: You roll a 16, your strength is 16.
 You moved the bolder.

 Example: You roll a 13, your movement is 12.
 You trip and lose the chase.

+You roll a critical when you roll exactly equal to your relavent stat.

+You critical fail when you roll a 20 naturally.

 ### Contest Check

 Each party rolls a d20 equal or under the relevant stat. (like a basic check)

 - If both fail, no one makes progress.
-- If one succeeds, the other wins the contest
+- If only one succeeds, they win the contest
-- If both succeed, the higher roll wins the contents
+- If both succeed, the higher roll wins the contest
+- If one critical failes, they extra fail

-### Special Check
+### Threshold Check

+Roll a basic check as normal but not *too low*.
+If you roll under your stat you *might* succeed.
+The DM will tell you how low is a failure.

 These are rare.
 But in the case that there is something very difficult that not just anyone smart or strong could do.
 You might be asked to roll one of these.
 However, you can play without worrying

-Roll a basic check as normal but not *too low*.
-If you roll under your stat you *might* succeed.
-The DM will tell you how low is a failure.

 Example.
-*Benching a dragon is tough, roll a strength check **above 6**.*
+*Benching a dragon is tough, roll a strength check **threshold above 6**.*
 Your strength is 14, you roll a 4.
 This would normally be a success, but you rolled below 6 so for this challenge this would be a failure.
 If you rolled a 7-14 you would have succeeded.